Loomi-me/hydrogen-reference-project/SPA-INTEGRATION.md

 It's intended for any SPA, framework-agnostic.
 Be it Hydrogen, Next, Gatsby or something else.

-For a complete example of a Hydrogen store integration, please refer to our README.md in this projct.
+For a complete example of a Hydrogen store integration, please refer to [README.md](README.md)

 ## Table of Contents